gerbilvis/gerbil/README.txt

 -------

 The software contained is licensed to you under the GNU General Public License Version 3.
-The license can be read in the file COPYING.
+The license can be read in the file LICENSE.
-A detailed discussion is given in "doc/license.txt".

 SOURCE